Joy-sameza/flutter-clean-architecture-script/README.md

 ## Notes

 - **Add to PATH:** To easily call the script from any terminal, you can add the directory containing the script to your system's PATH environment variable.
 Follow these steps:
-  1. Right-click on 'This PC' or 'Computer' on the desktop or in File Explorer.
+  1. Right-click on `'This PC'` or `'Computer'` on the desktop or in File Explorer.
-  2. Select 'Properties'.
+  2. Select `'Properties'`.
-  3. Click 'Advanced system settings'.
+  3. Click `'Advanced system settings'`.
-  4. Click the 'Environment Variables' button.
+  4. Click the `'Environment Variables'` button.
-  5. In the 'System variables' section, find the `Path` variable and select it.
-Click 'Edit'.
+  5. In the `'System variables'` section, find the `Path` variable and select it.
+Click `'Edit'`.
-  6. Click 'New' and add the path to the directory containing your script.
-Click 'OK' to save.
+  6. Click `'New'` and add the path to the directory containing your script.
+Click `'OK'` to save.
   7. Open a new command prompt or PowerShell window to use the updated PATH.

 - **Move to System32:** Alternatively, you can move the script to the `System32` folder, which is already in the PATH.
 Be cautious with this approach as it requires administrative privileges and can potentially affect system files: